The Care Collaborative

 Professor Richard Griffin

-Visiting Professor of Healthcare Management at King’s College London and one of the UK’s leading experts in support worker policy, research and workforce development.
+Visiting Professor of Healthcare Management at King’s College London and one of the UK’s leading experts in healthcare consultancy, focusing on support worker policy, research, and the transformation of the support workforce through effective workforce development.

 Dawn Grant